Dunblane massacre: Media coverage

 Two books – Dunblane: Our Year of Tears by Peter Samson and Alan Crow and Dunblane: Never Forget by Mick North – both give accounts of the massacre from the perspective of those most directly affected.
-In 2009, the Sunday Express was criticised for an inappropriate article about the survivors of the massacre, thirteen years after the event.
+In 2009, the Sunday Express was criticised for an inappropriate article about the Dunblane survivors, thirteen years after the event.

 On the Sunday following the shootings the morning service from Dunblane Cathedral, conducted by Colin MacIntosh, was broadcast live by the BBC.
 The BBC also transmitted the 9 October 1996 memorial service live from Dunblane Cathedral.
-A documentary series, Crimes That Shook Britain, discussed the massacre.
+The massacre was discussed in a 2011 episode of the documentary series, Crimes That Shook Britain.
 The documentary Dunblane: Remembering our Children, which featured many of the parents of the children who had been killed, was broadcast by STV and ITV at the time of the first anniversary.

-In Cold Blood, a 1997 documentary exploring the psychology behind mass killings, examined the men behind the mass shootings in Dunblane, Aramoana, New Zealand and Port Arthur, Tasmania — and found common traits in the three murderers.
-At the time of the tenth anniversary in March 2006 two documentaries were broadcast: Channel 5 screened Dunblane — A Decade On and BBC Scotland showed Remembering Dunblane.
-On 9 March 2016 relatives of the victims spoke in a BBC Scotland documentary entitled Dunblane: Our Story to mark the twentieth anniversary.
-A 2018 Netflix documentary, Lessons from a School Shooting: Notes from Dunblane, directed by Kim A. Snyder, drew comparison with the Sandy Hook massacre in the US by exploring the grief and friendship between the two priests serving the affected communities at the times of the respective shootings.
+Martin Bryant, who murdered 35 people and wounded 23 in the Port Arthur massacre in Australia, was inspired by the Dunblane massacre and the media coverage of Hamilton to commit the massacre.
+In Cold Blood, a 1997 documentary exploring the psychology behind mass killings, examined the men behind the mass shootings in Dunblane, Aramoana, New Zealand and in Port Arthur – and found common traits in the three murderers.

+To mark the tenth anniversary in March 2006, two documentaries were broadcast: Channel 5's Dunblane – A Decade On, and BBC Scotland's Remembering Dunblane.
+On 9 March 2016 relatives of the victims spoke in a BBC Scotland documentary titled Dunblane: Our Story to mark the twentieth anniversary.
+A 2018 Netflix documentary, Lessons from a School Shooting: Notes from Dunblane, directed by Kim A. Snyder, drew comparison with the Sandy Hook massacre in the United States by exploring the grief and friendship between the two priests serving the affected communities at the times of the respective shootings.
 On 11 March 2021, ITV aired a special documentary to mark the twenty-fifth anniversary: Return to Dunblane with Lorraine Kelly in which the presenter revisited the town, speaking with the victims' families and emergency aid workers.

+To mark the thirtieth anniversary in March 2026, the BBC broadcast a one-hour documentary titled Dunblane: How Britain Banned Handguns.

-Future tennis players Andy Murray and his brother Jamie, who both attended Dunblane Primary School at the time, were at the school during the massacre; Andy took cover in a classroom.
-In 2019, Andy said he had been too young to understand what was happening and is generally reluctant to talk about it in interviews.
+Tennis players Andy Murray and his brother Jamie were both pupils at Dunblane Primary School at the time and were in the school when the massacre happened.
+Andy took cover in a classroom; he said in 2019 that he had been too young to understand what was happening, and he is generally reluctant to talk about the event in interviews.